rougin/wildfire/README.md

 }
 ```

-When used, the `$rules` property of the model must be defined with validation rules that conforms to the `Form validation` specification:
+When used, the `$rules` property of the model must be defined with validation rules that conforms to the `Form Validation` specification:

 ``` php
 // application/models/User.php